wallet77/qualscan/README.md

 ## Purpose

-A CLI tool to run multiple plugins in order to check the quality of your project.
+A CLI tool to run multiple plugins in order to check the quality of your Javascript project.
 **List of features:**
 - security audit of your dependencies
 - check dependencies updates